 The city has the infrastructure – there are plenty of radio stations, newspapers and e-zines that could do with the content generated by art events.
 What lacks is the will, agency and creativity to maximise the opportunities afforded.
 So long as these are not taken advantage of, imbeciles will keep spreading the propaganda that nothing ever happens in Bloemfontein.

-Mpho Matsitle is somewhat of a hashtag specialist, among other useless talents.
+Mpho Matsitle is something of a hashtag specialist, among other useless talents.

 FEATURED IMAGE: Mpho Matsitle taking a moment at Zakifo 2017 to check the social media feeds.
 CREDIT: Khutsie Kasale